dpappert/persistent-hotspells/README.md

 **Input:** i) the output of 02_HOTSPELLS.py, i.e. the .csv table of hot spell events for each cluster (duration, date ranges); ii) a gridded NetCDF file containing anomalies of a specific variable (time, lon, lat).

-**Output:** for all 6 regions for which hot spells were detected, the script calculates the full spell anomaly composites of long and short hot spells for the imported variable AND the corresponding mask of grid cells that are statistically significant at the specified confidence level.
+**Output:** for a specified region, the script calculates the full spell anomaly composites of long and short hot spells for the imported variable AND the corresponding mask of grid cells that are statistically significant at the specified confidence level (2D: lon,lat).

 ### 03_COMPOSITES_SUB.py

 **Input:** i) the output of 02_HOTSPELLS.py, i.e. the .csv table of hot spell events for each cluster (duration, date ranges); ii) a gridded NetCDF file containing anomalies of a specific variable (time, lon, lat).

-**Output:** for all 6 regions for which hot spells were detected, the subsampled anomaly composites of long hot spells (based on number of short spells) AND the corresponding mask of grid cells that are statistically significant at the specified confidence level.
+**Output:** for a specified region, the script calculates the subsampled anomaly composites of long hot spells (based on number of short spells) AND the corresponding mask of grid cells that are statistically significant at the specified confidence level (2D: lon,lat).